kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc/migration.md

 ---
 title: Migrate discovered gRPC upstreams to 1.14
 weight: 10
 description: Guide for migrating from the API used for discovered gRPC upstreams in Gloo Edge 1.13 and earlier to the version used in Gloo Edge 1.14
 ---

-Gloo Edge version 1.14 introduced significant [changes to the gRPC API]({{% versioned_link_path fromRoot="/guides/traffic_management/destination_types/grpc/about/#api-changes-1-14" %}}) that changes the behavior for how gRPC upstreams are discovered.
+Gloo Edge version 1.14.0 introduced significant [changes to the gRPC API]({{% versioned_link_path fromRoot="/guides/traffic_management/destination_types/grpc/about/#api-changes-1-14" %}}) that changes the behavior for how gRPC upstreams are discovered.
 If you have existing gRPC services that were discovered by a previous version of Gloo Edge, and you want to continue to automatically discover new gRPC services and keep track of any changes to those services, migrate to the new gRPC API.

 ## Before you begin

 In previous versions of Gloo Edge, you added any HTTP to gRPC mappings to the virtual service.
-With Gloo Edge 1.14, the mappings on the virtual services are no longer discovered automatically.
+With Gloo Edge 1.14.0, the mappings on the virtual services are no longer discovered automatically.
 Instead, HTTP mappings must always be provided in the proto itself.

+{{% notice note %}}
+Starting in Gloo Edge version 1.14.4, virtual services that still define the `destinationSpec: grpc` section can route to gRPC upstreams that are already migrated to the new gRPC API.
+{{% /notice %}}

 {{% notice note %}}
 This migration guide assumes that you want to use Gloo Edge to automatically discover the gRPC upstreams.
 If you do not want to automatically discover the proto descriptors on your gRPC upstreams, you can manually add the proto descriptors.
 Follow [this guide]({{% versioned_link_path fromRoot="/guides/traffic_management/destination_types/grpc/grpc-transcoding/" %}}) to learn how to generate proto descriptors and add them to the upstream.